-Mr. PANG Yiu Kai (彭耀佳), GBS, JP, aged 59, joined the board of Jardine Matheson Holdings Limited (Jardine Matheson Holdings Limited and its subsidiaries are referred as "Jardine Matheson Group") (a company which has a standard listing on the London Stock Exchange (the "LSE"), with secondary listings on the Bermuda Stock Exchange (the "BSX") and Singapore Exchange (the "SGX") with stock codes JAR, JMHBD.BH and J36, respectively) in 2011 and was appointed deputy managing director in 2016 and chairman of Hong Kong in October 2019.
-He has held a number of senior executive positions in the Jardine Matheson Group, which he joined in 1984, including chief executive of Hongkong Land between 2007 and 2016.
-He is chairman of Jardine Pacific Limited and Gammon China Limited.
-Mr. Pang is also deputy chairman of Jardine Matheson Limited, and a director of Dairy Farm International Holdings Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes DFI, DFIBD.BH and D01, respectively), Hongkong Land Holdings Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes HKLD, HKLBD.BH and H78, respectively), Jardine Matheson (China) Limited, Jardine Strategic Holdings Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes JDS, JSHBD.BH and J37, respectively) and Mandarin Oriental International Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes MDO, MOIBD.BH and M04, respectively).
+Mr. PANG Yiu Kai (彭耀佳), GBS, JP, aged 60, was appointed as a non-executive Director on 30 March 2020.
+He joined the board of Jardine Matheson Holdings Limited (Jardine Matheson Holdings Limited and its subsidiaries are referred as "Jardine Matheson Group") (a company which has a standard listing on the London Stock Exchange (the "LSE"), with secondary listings on the Bermuda Stock Exchange (the "BSX") and Singapore Exchange (the "SGX") with stock codes JAR, JMHBD.BH and J36, respectively) in 2011 and was appointed deputy managing director in 2016 and chairman of Hong Kong in October 2019.
+He has held a number of senior executive positions in the Jardine Matheson Group, which he joined in 1984, including chief executive of Hongkong Land Holdings Limited between 2007 and 2016.
+He is chairman of Jardine Pacific Limited.
+Mr. Pang is also deputy chairman of Jardine Matheson Limited, and a director of Dairy Farm International Holdings Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes DFI, DFIBD, BH and D01, respectively), Gammon China Limited, Hongkong Land Holdings Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes HKLD, HKLBD.BH and H78, respectively), Jardine Matheson (China) Limited, Jardine Strategic Holdings Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes JDS, JSHBD.BH and J37, respectively) and Mandarin Oriental International Limited (a company which has a standard listing on the LSE, with secondary listings on the BSX and SGX with stock codes MDO, MOIBD.BH and M04, respectively).
 Mr. Pang was a director of Yonghui Superstores Co., Ltd. (a company listed on the Shanghai Stock Exchange with stock code 601933) from August 2016 to December 2018.
-He was also a non-executive director of Zhongsheng Group Holdings Limited (a company listed on the Stock Exchange with stock code 881) from August 2016 to October 2019.
+He was also a non-executive director of Zhongsheng Group Holdings Limited (a company listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") with stock code 881) from August 2016 to October 2019.
+Save as disclosed above, he did not hold any directorship in other listed public companies in the last three years.